mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
 - Rising river levels may lead to flooding.

-Flooding of low lying land and roads is expected today, 17 December 2025, particularly along the River Thames between Lechlade and Shifford.
-The forecast is for a dry morning before persistent rain moves in this afternoon, 17 December 2025.
-Rain is expected to continue overnight.
+Flooding of low lying land and roads is expected tonight, 17 December 2025, particularly along the River Thames between Lechlade and Shifford.
+Heavy overnight rain is forecast tonight, 17 December 2025, with further heavy rain forecast on 18 December 2025.
 River levels are rising slowly in response to recent rainfall along much of the Upper Thames.
-It is expected that river levels will rise further in response to forecast rainfall over the coming days.
+It is expected that river levels will rise further in response to forecasted rainfall over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 17 December 2025 or as the situation changes.
+This message will be updated by 09:00AM on 18 December 2025 or as the situation changes.

 - Flood alert: River Wye in Herefordshire
 - Rising river levels today may lead to flooding.